LGBTQ history in the Soviet Union: Under Stalin (1927–1953)

 Under Joseph Stalin, the Soviet government recriminalised sex between men through a decree that was signed in 1933.
 The decree was part of a broader campaign against "deviant" behavior and "Western degeneracy".
 On 7 March 1934, Article 121 was added to the criminal code of the Soviet Union.
-It expressly prohibited male homosexuality, punishing "muzhelozhstvo" with the sentencing of up to five years of hard labour in prison. punished with imprisonment for up to five years.
+It expressly prohibited male homosexuality, punishing "muzhelozhstvo" with the sentencing of up to five years of hard labour in prison.
 There were no criminal statutes regarding sex between women.
 During the Soviet era, Western observers believed that between 800 and 1,000 men were imprisoned each year under Article 121.

 Some historians have noted that Soviet propaganda during this time began to depict homosexuality as a sign of fascism and that Article 121 may have been a political tool to use against dissidents, irrespective of their true sexual orientation, and to solidify Soviet opposition to Nazi Germany, which had broken its treaty with the Soviet Union.
 In a famous article in Pravda on 23 May 1934, Maxim Gorky said: "There is already a sarcastic saying: Destroy homosexuality and fascism will disappear."

 In 1993, declassified Soviet documents revealed that Stalin had personally demanded the introduction of an anti-gay law in response to a report from deputy secret police chief Genrikh Yagoda, who had conducted a raid on the residence of hundreds of homosexuals in Moscow and Leningrad in August 1933, about "Pederast activists" engaging in orgies and espionage activities.
 Beyond expressed fears of a vast "counterrevolutionary fascist homosexual conspiracy", there were several high-profile arrests of Russian men accused of being pederasts.
 In 1933, 130 men "were accused of being 'pederasts' – adult males who have sex with boys.
 Since no records of men having sex with boys at that time are available, it is possible this term was used broadly and crudely to label homosexuality".
 Whatever the precise reason, homosexuality remained a serious criminal offense until it was repealed in 1993.

 The Soviet government refrained from publicizing the new law outside of the Soviet Union, and there was little international response.
 In 1934, the British communist Harry Whyte wrote a long letter to Stalin condemning the law and its prejudicial motivations.
 He laid out a Marxist position against the oppression of homosexuals as a social minority and compared homophobia to racism, xenophobia and sexism.
 Stalin did not reply to the letter, but ordered it to be archived, and added a note describing Whyte as "An idiot and a degenerate."